 The following notes give an overview of the book and not a verse-by-verse interpretation.

 Notes on the First Vision (ch 1-3)

-- Revelation begins with a series of letters from the risen Jesus to seven churches in Asia Minor (modern Turkey).
+- Revelation begins with a series of letters from the risen Christ to seven churches in Asia Minor (modern Turkey).